-Board of Trustees Edison State College Collegiate High School Lee County Campus Fort Myers, Florida
+Board of Trustees Edison State College Collegiate High School Charlotte County Campus Fort Myers, Florida

-We have audited the accompanying financial statements of the governmental activities and each major fund of the Lee County Campus of the Edison State College Collegiate High School (the "School"), as of and for the year ended June 30, 2011, which collectively comprise the School's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of the School's management.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Charlotte County Campus of the Edison State College Collegiate High School (the "School"), a department of Edison State College (the "College") as of and for the year ended June 30, 2012, which collectively comprise the School's basic financial statements as listed in the table of contents.
+These financial statements are the responsibility of the management of Edison State College.
 Our responsibility is to express opinions on these financial statements based on our audit.